What is the Stocks and Shares ISA allowance?

 What happens if I do not use my ISA allowance?

-Unlike your SIPP allowance, you cannot carry over any ISA allowance if you have not contributed your full amount.
+Unlike your self-invested personal pension (SIPP) allowance, you cannot carry over any ISA allowance if you have not contributed your full amount.
 If you do not contribute to your ISA at all during the tax year, you may need to reactivate your ISA the next time you want to make contributions.
 You can do this by logging in to your account and reconfirming your date of birth and National Insurance number.

 Historical ISA allowances